-This Eastern Ontario Sea Doo Tour combines a 280-kilometre day ride on the St. Lawrence River with a 200-kilometre day ride of the Lower Ottawa River.
+This Eastern Ontario Sea Doo Tour combines a 280-kilometer day ride on the St. Lawrence River with a 200-kilometer day ride of the Lower Ottawa River.
 Both of these are on my list of Best River Rides for PWC adventures.
 We planned the St. Lawrence ride to start in Morrisburg, Ontario on day one.
-It travels up river through the famous 1000 Islands to Kingston and back.
+It travels upriver through the famous 1000 Islands to Kingston and back.
 The Lower Ottawa is a return ride from Hawkesbury on day two.
 The turnaround destination is Ottawa, which is as far as this section of river is navigable.
 There are no locks for small pleasure craft to pass through on either river.

 We stayed in Morrisburg the night before our St. Lawrence River ride.
 This way, we could load up after day one’s adventure and have only a short trailer drive to Hawkesbury.
 That’s where we overnighted before doing the Lower Ottawa River.
 The Ottawa is a slightly shorter ride.
 So it works best for day two because we could load up up and start for home by 4 PM.
 In total, the time for this entire Sea Doo tour included an evening to trailer to Eastern Ontario, 2 days for river riding, and an evening drive back home after doing the Ottawa River.